 Regarding alarms, the language of the International Residential Code now reads like this:

 R313.1.1 Carbon monoxide alarms.
 In new construction, dwelling units within which fuel-fired appliances are installed or have attached garages shall be provided with an approved carbon monoxide alarm installed outside of each separate sleeping area in the immediate vicinity of the bedroom(s).

 R313.1.2 Where required – existing dwellings.
 In existing dwellings within which fuel-fired appliances exist or have attached garages, where work requiring a permit occurs, carbon monoxide alarms shall be provided in accordance with Section 313.1.1.

 R313.1.3 Alarm requirements.
 Single station carbon monoxide alarms shall be listed as complying with UL 2034 and shall be installed in accordance with this code and the manufacturer’s installation instructions.
 UL 2034-2008 Standard for Single and Multiple Station Carbon Monoxide Alarms.

 The other suggested amendments were not approved by the ICC.
 The ICC members also rejected the addition of the proposed new Chapter 8 to the IPMC, which would pertain to Health and Sanitation and would have regarded existing health standards for friable asbestos, carbon monoxide, radon, lead, potable water, and arsenic-treated lumber as violations.

-New model code change proposals must be submitted to the ICC by March 24, 2009.
-NCHH and AFHH will continue to pursue improvements to the model codes.
+New model code change proposals were required to be submitted to the ICC by March 24, 2009.